 Dissemination and Implementation Research: NCCIH Interests

-For the purposes of these FOAs, Dissemination Research is defined as the scientific study of targeted distribution of information and intervention materials to a specific public health or Clinical Practice audience.
+For the purposes of these FOAs, dissemination research is defined as the scientific study of targeted distribution of information and intervention materials to a specific public health or clinical practice audience.
 The intent is to understand how best to spread and sustain knowledge and the associated evidence-based interventions.
-Implementation Research is defined as the scientific study of the use of strategies to adopt and integrate evidence-based health interventions into clinical and community settings in order to improve patient outcomes and benefit population health.
+Implementation research is defined as the scientific study of the use of strategies to adopt and integrate evidence-based health interventions into clinical and community settings to improve patient outcomes and benefit population health.

-Following from these definitions, for applications responding to the Dissemination and Implementation FOAs, NCCIH is especially interested in studies investigating the following:
+For applications responding to the Dissemination and Implementation Research FOAs, NCCIH is especially interested in the following:

-- Studies that compare various implementation strategies for standardized outcomes monitoring measures in health care settings that incorporate complementary approaches for pain management
+- Studies that test implementation strategies for evidence-based complementary approaches for pain management in health care settings.

-- Implementation research in relation to providers such as N.D.s, D.O.s, and D.C.s including, but not limited to studies on:
+- Implementation research studies that relate to providers such as naturopathic doctors (N.D.s), doctors of osteopathic medicine (D.O.s), and doctors of chiropractic (D.C.s), including but not limited to studies that:

-- adherence to best practice guidelines for pain or other symptom management and/or known beneficial health-related behaviors such as childhood vaccination, exercise, healthy weight maintenance;
+- Investigate the uptake, adoption, or adherence to best practice guidelines for pain or other symptom management or known beneficial health-related behaviors, such as childhood vaccination.

-- barriers to implementation of best practice guidelines for these providers and patients who see such providers;
+- Test strategies for overcoming barriers to implementation of best practice guidelines for these providers and the patients who receive care from such providers.

-- identification of effective approaches to enhance implementation and promotion of best practice guidelines in patient care settings where providers such as N.D.s, D.O.s, and D.C.s are providing care
+- Identify effective approaches to enhance implementation and promotion of best practice guidelines in patient care settings where providers such as N.D.s, D.O.s, and D.C.s provide care.